helpwave/helpwave/development/CONVENTIONS.md

   - [Merge commits](#merge-commits)

 ## Introduction
-This convention is a set of rules to be followed by all developers working on the project _helpwave_ and helps to maintain a consistent code style.
+This convention is a set of rules to be followed by all developers working on the project and repositories of _helpwave_ to help maintain a consistent code style.

 ## Git